Destroyers04/Info284_Project/Data Processing/Exploration/aaronVisualize.md

 ## Get this done by 17.march

-- Find out relevant features to include, visualize it to understand better.
+- Find out relevant features to include, visualize it to understand better. (done)
+  - Include:
+    - Hovedart (Small Explanation)
+    - Redskap (explain)
+    - Rundvekt
+    - Lengdegruppe
+    - Hovedområde

+  - Exclude:
+    - Trekkavstand
+    - Varighet
+    - Tidspunkt

 - Look at outliers for each of the features you have chosen to include.
 - Pick 3 models that fits the features you have chosen to include.
 - Find out WHAT you have to do with the features you have chosen so that it can be used in the machine learning model.